cdleon/awesome-terminals/README.md

 - [Kitty](https://github.com/kovidgoyal/kitty) - A cross-platform, fast, feature full, GPU based terminal emulator
 - [MacTerm](https://www.macterm.net/) - Powerful replacement for macOS Terminal, supporting 24-bit color, standard graphics protocols and iTerm2 image sequences and color schemes.
 - [Mosh](https://github.com/mobile-shell/mosh) - Mobile Shell.
+- [Termbar](http://termbar.com/) - TermBar puts the command line in your Menubar, allowing you to free up screen space, and use it with convinience.
 - [Treeterm](http://www.treeterm.com/) - TreeTerm is a combination of a file manager and terminal for the mac.
 - [TotalTerminal](https://totalterminal.binaryage.com/) - A system-wide terminal available on a hot-key.
 TotalTerminal is a plugin for Terminal.app.
 - [Upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.